PrajjwalLyzr/Social-Media-Advisor/README.md

-# Welcome to the Interactive Audiobook by Lyzr!
+# Welcome to the Social Media Adviser by Lyzr!

 ![Lyzr Logo](./logo/lyzr-logo.png)